bramwalet/Subliminal.bundle/README.md

 If you don't want SRT files lying around in your library, you also have the option to store subtitles inside the internal metadata storage of the Plex Media Server.

-In addition to that Sub-Zero also fixes problems introduced by the subtitle creators themselves - badly changed encodings for example.
-Ever had broken music icons in a subtitle?
-Nordic characters like `Å` which turned into `Ã¥`?
-Not anymore.

 #### Automation
 Sub-Zero comes with its own background task scheduler.
 It periodically searches for missing subtitles and better subtitles for your media files.